-My little guy is obsessed with “helping Mama” lately, and I’m using that to my advantage—especially during these crazy weeks of cleaning, baking, wrapping and never-ending prepping.
+My little guy is obsessed with “helping Mama” lately, and I’m using that to my advantage—especially during these crazy weeks of cleaning, baking, wrapping, and never-ending prepping.
 I’m excited that not only will my holiday table be a bit easier to execute this year, but it’ll have an extra special touch to boot.
-Whether you’re hosting a safe and small gathering over the holidays or are simply celebrating with your immediate family, we could all use some added magic this season.
+Whether you’re safely hosting a bigger gathering over the holidays or are simply celebrating with your immediate family, we could all use some added magic this season.

 There are a bunch of fun ways to get your toddler involved with decorating the table, and each one is not only easy but guaranteed to provide some fun holiday memories in the making, which just might be my favorite part of all.

 Before we get started decorating, let’s properly prep the table with the help of your toddler.
 Let them wipe down the table and chairs and dust off any serving ware that hasn’t been used recently.
 This sets the scene for the fun to come.
 It’s a great afternoon activity that’s both productive and time-consuming (win-win when it comes to toddlers).
 Keep in mind, it’s a good idea to do this with toddlers who are already at least a little accustomed to basic acts of cleaning—AKA don’t try this for the first time with your little guy on Christmas Eve.
 You may have more mess than success.